amidaware/tacticalrmm/docs/docs/tipsntricks.md

 ### Enable Remote Control options

 !!!note
-    These settings are independant of Tactical RMM.
+    These settings are independent of Tactical RMM.
 Enable features (like auto remove inactive devices) with caution

 1. Remote background a machine then go to mesh.EXAMPLE.COM
 2. Click on My Account